 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Komercni Banka reported total carbon emissions of approximately 3,200,000 kg CO2e for Scope 1, 2, and 3 combined.
-Specifically, Scope 1 emissions were about 1,892,000 kg CO2e, while Scope 2 emissions amounted to approximately 2,537,000 kg CO2e (market-based).
-The most significant contributor to their overall emissions was Scope 3, which reached about 3,229,782,800 kg CO2e, primarily driven by investments (approximately 3,212,151,800 kg CO2e) and employee commuting (about 5,749,000 kg CO2e).
-Komercni Banka has set ambitious climate commitments, aiming for a 50% reduction in Scope 1 and Scope 2 emissions by 2025, compared to a 2019 baseline.
-Additionally, they achieved a remarkable reduction of over 60% in total emissions from 2019 to 2023, bringing their total emissions down to approximately 14,454,749 tonnes CO2e.
-As a founding member of the UNEP-FI Net-Zero Banking Alliance, the bank is committed to aligning its portfolios with carbon neutrality trajectories by 2050, with a specific target to reduce exposure to clients involved in coal mining or energy by 2030.
-The emissions data for Komercni Banka is cascaded from its parent company, Société Générale Société anonyme, reflecting a corporate family relationship.
-This data underscores the bank's commitment to sustainability and its proactive approach to addressing climate change within the financial sector.
+In 2024, Komercni Banka reported total carbon emissions of approximately 3,229,782,800 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 99% of the total.
+Specifically, Scope 1 emissions were about 1,892,000 kg CO2e, and Scope 2 emissions totalled approximately 2,537,000 kg CO2e.
+The bank's emissions data is cascaded from its parent company, Société Générale Société anonyme.
+Komercni Banka has set ambitious climate commitments, aiming for a 50% reduction in both Scope 1 and Scope 2 emissions by 2025, compared to a 2019 baseline.
+Additionally, the bank achieved a notable reduction of over 60% in its total emissions from 2019 to 2023, bringing emissions down to approximately 14,454,749 kg CO2e.
+In terms of long-term goals, as a founding member of the UNEP-FI Net-Zero Banking Alliance, Komercni Banka is committed to aligning its portfolios with carbon neutrality trajectories by 2050, with a target to limit global warming to 1.5 degrees Celsius.
+Furthermore, the bank aims to reduce its exposure to clients involved in coal mining or coal energy by 2030.
+Overall, Komercni Banka's climate strategy reflects a comprehensive approach to reducing its carbon footprint across all scopes, demonstrating a commitment to sustainability and responsible banking practices.

 Access structured emissions data, company-specific emission factors, and source documents